vaadin/flow-quickstart-tutorial/README.md

 - The main branch contains the source code for the latest Vaadin release
 - The `v14` branch contains the source code for Vaadin 14 LTS.

+Note that **Vaadin 14 is in the extended maintenance phase** which means that you need to get a license to use the latest versions.
+As an alternative, you can use the newest Vaadin version or and older version of Vaadin 14.
+Vaadin 14.11 is the last free version in the 14.x series but it's no longer maintained.

 ## Running the Application Locally

 The project is a standard Maven project.
 To run it from the command line,